adleatherwood/FunctionalLink.Next/FunctionalLink.DocFx/articles/TheResult.md

 same.

 The main different of the Result type is that instead of getting nothing (or None) when there is no result, you get a Failure.
-So the Options narrative is, there may or may not be a value".
-And the Results narrative is, "This may or may not work".
+So the Option's narrative is, "there may or may not be a value".
+And the Result's narrative is, "This may or may not work".

 Here's one of the Option examples refactored as a Result to show their similarities:
 ```cs